-Liverpool City Libraries will be offering limited Justice of the Peace (JP) services due to COVID-19.
+Liverpool City Libraries are offering limited Justice of the Peace (JP) services due to COVID-19.

-No bookings are required to see a JP, but it’s a good idea to call the appropriate library to check their availability.
+No bookings are required to see a JP, but it’s a good idea to call the appropriate library or Court House to check their availability.

 JP services are provided by volunteers within the community.